Game Camera Battery Information

 Another benefit of using the AA’s is they are substantially lighter, and take up far less space than the larger “C” cells.
 If you’re backpacking in to change out several cameras this is very advantageous.
 The downside is lithiums are quite a bit more expensive, and just like alkalines, they are also headed for the landfill after only 1 use.

 In general and for most uses, we love lithium batteries for trail cameras.
+You can learn more about lithium batteries here.

 Nickel Metal Hydride (Nimh) Rechargeable Batteries